Home

 Identifying the cause of chronic illness is vastly different from that of an acute injury.
 While an acute issue will typically impact a structure such as a bone or tendon, chronic conditions (including chronic pain) involve the body’s physiology.
 Physiology involves complex interactions between multiples systems of the body such as the nervous system and immune system.

-A diagnosis does little to support identifying the causes of chronic disease, and at times can be a distraction from the true need of addressing the cause.
+Using the current World Health Organization (WHO) system, diagnosis does little to support identifying the causes of chronic disease, and is a distraction from the true need: addressing the cause.
 Here are specific examples that make this clear:

 1. A diagnosis related to acute injury may be helpful.
 Diagnosis of a broken wrist, for example, indicates that an accident led to injury to the bone.
 This information points to the best course of action to address the causal level: support the bone to heal.
 Similarly, a diagnosis of herniated disc means that a vertebral disc has been displaced and torn.
 This goes beyond simply describing the characteristics of the pain and therefore, this diagnosis provides useful information regarding the underlying condition that is causing the symptoms.